 When your money is held in cash in your lending account, waiting to be lent out, you're not usually earning any interest on it.
 It's like having it in your current account, so even having it in a savings account paying 1%-2% interest would be better.

-This “cash drag” is not usually a big problem.
+This cash drag is not usually a big problem.
 When a P2P lending provider is on a roll, just a small proportion of your money is not being lent out, so it only reduces your overall interest rate by a fraction of 1% per year.
-When a P2P lending company is suffering a shortage of loans, it's usually so obvious that you can simply move a load of money out to another account.
+When a P2P lending company is suffering a shortage of loans, it's usually so obvious that you can simply move a load of money out.

 Don't make the mistake of thinking that your risks are higher if you have unlent money.
 Yes, your overall interest rate is lower when you consider the 0% you're earning on your unlent money.
 But the money not being lent is also not at risk.